In this issue

 ‘My autism diagnosis changed everything’.
 Richard Turner draws wisdom from experience

-It changed my life: Chris Tuck (free article)
+It changed my life: Chris Tuck (open article)

 ‘I believe that I will be working on myself for the rest of my life, but this is not a bad thing.
 I have grown tremendously as a person’